Multinational state: Pakistan

 This movement culminated in the creation of Pakistan in 1947 through the partition of India.
 Urdu was then promoted as the national language of all South Asian Muslims.
-However, Pakistan remains ethnically diverse.
+However, Pakistan remains linguistically diverse.
 Punjabis are the largest ethnolinguistic group, but at 45 percent of the population, they do not make up an absolute majority.
 Furthermore, only 8 percent of Pakistanis speak the national language, Urdu, as their mother tongue.
 As a result, many nationalist movements that oppose the two-nation theory have emerged, arguing that Pakistan is not only a linguistically diverse state but also a multinational one, and that, therefore, each ethnolinguistic group of Pakistan is a distinct nation.
 Common grievances of these movements include the idea that Punjabis dominate Pakistan politically and economically, thus marginalizing other groups, and that the establishment of Urdu as the country's sole official language is a form of cultural imperialism that ignores the heritage of Pakistan's diverse peoples.

 The most successful of these movements was Bengali nationalism, which led to the creation of the Bengali-speaking nation-state of Bangladesh.
 The movement asserted that Urdu's official status gave an unfair advantage to Muhajirs (most of whom speak Urdu as their mother tongue) and Punjabis (whose mother tongue, Punjabi, is similar to Urdu, and many of whom were educated in Urdu under British rule).
 Bengalis feared they would be marginalized despite their demographic strength as, at the time, the largest ethnic group of Pakistan.
 These grievances culminated in the secession of East Bengal (which had been part of the administrative unit of East Pakistan) and the creation of Bangladesh.

-Today, nationalist movements within Pakistan include those of the Sindhis, Pashtuns, Balochs, Mohajirs, and Kashmiris.
+Today, nationalist movements within Pakistan include those of the Sindhis, Pashtuns, Balochs, Muhajirs, and Kashmiris.
 The members of these movements assert that Islam cannot be considered the sole basis for nationhood, and that Pakistan is therefore a multinational state.
 Their demands range from increased autonomy or the transformation of Pakistan into a federation, to the recognition of language rights for non-Urdu-speaking populations, to outright secession.

 Despite the fact that Punjabis are widely seen as the dominant ethnic group in Pakistan, both economically and politically, there is also a small Punjabi movement that asserts that the Punjabi language has been unfairly subordinated to Urdu and supports the reestablishment of cultural and economic links with East Punjab in India.